On this page

 You can select any of the following types of tasks to automate:

-• Clean up stale events
+• Clean up stale events.

-• Clean up single-day events
+• Clean up single-day events.

-• Clean up unused events
+• Clean up unused events.

 Clean up stale events

-Historical charts or data aren't affected.
+Historical charts and data aren't affected.

 Clean up single-day events

-Historical charts or data aren't affected.
+Historical charts and data aren't affected.

 Clean up unused events